yolodex-ai/human-slop-detector/README.md

 | multilingual gibberish | 100%     | 20 languages supported       |
 | **overall**            | **100%** | probably overfitted          |

-**want to help?** we need more real-world keysmashes from the wild. if you've seen some particularly unhinged keyboard violence on twitter, or your users are submitting creative slop to your forms, [add them to keysmashes.txt](https://github.com/yolodex-ai/human-slop-detector/edit/main/keysmashes.txt) - one keysmash per line, no questions asked.
+**want to help?** we need more keysmashes from the wild to improve coverage, [open keysmashes.txt and smash your keyboard](https://github.com/yolodex-ai/human-slop-detector/edit/main/keysmashes.txt) - one per line, no questions asked.

 ## api